Share this article

 Given that 92% of customers trust word-of-mouth advertising more than any other form, a brand ambassador is especially useful in the age of social media.
 But it’s not enough to hire one brand ambassador for your online presence and call it a day.

-Here’s how to set up a brand ambassador program to turn word-of-mouth advertising into a system you can keep repeating.
+Here’s how to start a brand ambassador program to turn word-of-mouth advertising into a system you can keep repeating.

 Who Should Set Up A Brand Ambassador Program?